 Using Room Controls

-On the room controller device, simply tap the Room Controls icon to access these added functions.
+On the Zoom Rooms controller, simply tap the Room Controls icon to access these added functions.

 When not in a meeting, the Room Controls icon can be found in the main menus.